 Education is an essential cornerstone for helping a child build a successful future.
 Keeping open lines of communication with your child’s teacher and education team is important to make sure that you are helping reinforce educational missions at home.
 When you and your spouse or partner are still living together, coordinating the communication between the teacher and the parents is relatively simple.
 After divorce, however, things can get a little more complicated.

 Individual education programs in the case of special needs children may present more unique issues.
 When a child has special needs, it is often necessary for the parents to be more thoroughly involved in a child’s education and in closer and more frequent contact with the child’s teacher.
 Like other school meetings, if the parents have joint legal custody, they both have the right to attend IEP meetings and assist in making decisions.
 Although the school will only need the consent of one parent to proceed with an IEP, giving consent to a school district over the objection of the other parent can land you in trouble with the family court.
 You and the other parent need to agree on the IEP.
 If you cannot agree, you need to return to court.Education is a crucial issue for all children.
-Contact us today at (732) 529-6937 to talk about your child and what steps you need to take with regard to the child’s education post-divorce.
+Schedule a Client Vision Meeting to talk about your child and what steps you need to take with regard to the child’s education post-divorce.